Hari-Shankar-Karthik/codewars-v4/README.md

 -  guard_ID's: ID's of the pirates that will become a guard and it's location (44-68) excluding 68. format each location will have two pirate ID's corresponding to that location. (location,pirate1ID,pirate2ID) what is location here: each tile in the boundary of the island will have a number from 1-8 and that describes the location.
+-  timeframe of a specific time - (69)